-Alhough Rosularia is not actually a sempervivum, they are usually listed with them because the two plants have a very similar appearance.
+Although Rosularia is not actually a sempervivum, they are usually listed with them because the two plants have a very similar appearance.
 Rosularia grows in small rosettes with flat green succulent foliage, much like hens and chicks.
-Depending on variety, Rosularia foliage often has red, purple, or yellow margins that may be covered in tiny hairs, called cilia.
+Depending on the variety, Rosularia foliage often has red, purple, or yellow margins that may be covered in tiny hairs, called cilia.
 When present, these small hairs help plants capture water and nutrients and transport them to the root zone.

 What obviously sets Rosularia apart from sempervivum are the flowers, which bloom in midsummer.
-While flowers of sempervivum and many other related succulents are star shaped, Rosularia flowers are small, tube, or funnel shaped atop tall stems that grow up from the center of the rosette.
-These blooms can be white, yellow, pink, or purple and may even be variegated, depending on variety.
+While flowers of sempervivum and many other related succulents are star-shaped, Rosularia flowers are small, tube, or funnel-shaped atop tall stems that grow up from the center of the rosette.
+These blooms can be white, yellow, pink, or purple and may even be variegated, depending on the variety.

 After sempervivum blooms, its rosette dies.
 After Rosularia blooms, its rosette continues to live and can produce more flowers.
 To deadhead spent blooms, simply cut the flower stems back to the rosette.

 Rosularia Information and Plant Care

 Rosularia plant care requirements are the same as most succulents.
 They grow best in full sun to part shade.
-Soil must be well draining, as succulents will rot when kept too moist.
+The soil must be well draining, as succulents will rot when kept too moist.
 Due to low water needs, Rosularia is an excellent plant for xeriscaping, using in rock gardens, or tucking into gaps in stone retaining walls.